Product glossary

 Default judgment obtained

-The financial firm has obtained default judgment, but the complainant considers that it should be stayed on the basis of financial difficulty.
+The financial firm has obtained default judgment, but the complainant considers that it should be stayed or delayed on the basis of financial difficulty.

 Default notice